Creating Relaxing, Inviting Smells and Aromas of Home Using Essential Oils

 Part of the key to being a good hostess is establishing a mood that is calming and inviting.
 Luckily, there are over a hundred essential oils capable of providing choices that can subtly say "welcome" to your guests.
 Even more exciting for aroma enthusiasts is that essential oils can be mixed to form fragrances that have your unique stamp on them and which effectively convey your personal message of the warmth and relaxation.
 Others do notice.
 I have a nephew who visits and each time remarks that he always looks forward to the familiar fragrance I use throughout the house.

-Unfortunately, the medicinal and therapeutic properties of essential oils had been lost or were largely ignored by modern medicine and science for years.
-The oils were relegated to use for fragrance and even they were not widely used.
+Unfortunately, the medicinal and therapeutic properties of essential oils were lost or largely ignored by modern medicine and science for years.
+The oils were relegated to use for fragrance and even then were not widely used.
 The good news is that the strong connection between well being and the fragrances of essential oils has recently been reestablished, making the way a home smells an important link to physical health and mental well being.

-Today, therapeutic uses of essential oils include aromatherapy, the act of enhancing relaxation and altering moods.
+Today, therapeutic uses of essential oils range from use as medicine both topically and internally and also includes aromatherapy, the act of enhancing relaxation and altering moods.
 After all, who can feel well in a home that smells like rotting eggs?
 In fact, associations with some smells, like a rotting egg or a skunk, are so strong, just the thought of that smell and our faces automatically contort into a frown or our stomach surge in revulsion.
-"The studies have suggested a significant role for olfactory stimulation in the alteraion of cognition, mood, and social behavior."
+Studies have suggested a "significant role for olfactory stimulation in the alteraion of cognition, mood, and social behavior."

 Variety of Essential Oils That Smell Like Home